 It didn’t pay well (only $20), but that money made me realize that I could do this.
 I could help our household financially, without having to give up on homeschooling or put the kids in daycare.

 That first gig back in 2015 was my baby step into the world of freelance writing.
 And the money has been coming in ever since.

-Here are the steps I took to launch my freelance business, without touching our household budget.
+I dish out all the steps I took to launch my freelance business, without spending any of our household budget.